-20. Increasing local currency GSS+ bond issuance can stimulate local capital markets and
+20. Increasing local currency GSS+ bond issuance can stimulate local capital markets and provide local currency lending.
+In co

 Issuing across a wide range of currencies provides the DFIs with diversification benefits.
 While not fully addressing depreciation risks, strong diversification across a large enough portfolio will protect the DFIs from specific tail risks, allowing them to offer cheaper financing.
-Existing limits on the amount of capital deployed in any particular country, tied to a rating on economic, political, banking, currency, and default risk can be used as the basis of strong diversification policies.240

-21. Smaller DFIs, which may be constrained in their ability to significantly diversify local currency exposure, can foster key collaborations.
-Such DFIs should consider working with TCX (see Box 8) or set up similar collaborative structures.
-Seven of the DFIs are already investors in TCX, which provides cross-currency hedging for currencies where hedging options may not be available.241 The other DFIs could also invest in TCX to secure lower-cost hedging.
-In addition, the DFIs could set up a collaborative structure to pool their currency exposures so as to achieve the diversification levels that would otherwise only be available to the DFIs with large enough balance sheets.242
+Existing limits on the amount of capital deployed in any particular country, tied to a rating on economic, political, banking, currency, and default risk can be used as the basis of strong diversification policies.240 or set up similar collaborative structures.
+Seven of the DFIs are already investors in TCX, which provides cross-currency hedging for currencies where hedging options may not be available.
+241 The other DFIs could also invest in TCX to secure lower-cost hedging.
+In addition, the DFIs could set up a collaborative structure to pool their currency exposures so as to achieve the diversification levels that would otherwise only be available to the DFIs with large enough balance sheets.
+242